delta-12/LaserTag/README.md

 Firmware for this project targets the ESP32, and as such, ESP-IDF is used for firmware development.

+Note: The following example commands assume the environment is a Debian-based Linux distribution with the target device connected on port `/dev/ttyUSB0`.
+Another common port for target devices to be connected on is `/dev/ttyACM0`.

 #### Build

 Firmware for a device can be built by navigating to the directory within the repository that contains the firmware targetting the particular device and running the build command.